-Public Members (2010)
+Public Members (2011)

-JAMES C. (CHRIS) BROWN has lived in Alaska for six years, and has a 30+ year career in the telecommunications industry.
-Mr. Brown was born in Canada and grew up in the Southeastern US, where he received an electrical engineering degree from the University of South Florida and an MBA from Emory University in Atlanta, Georgia. career spans both domestic and international Brown's professional Mr. telecommunications, including senior management positions with Sprint, British Telecom and currently AT&T Alaska.
-Chris and Margaret, his wife of 28 years have one son, Matthew, who is a student at the University of Alaska - Anchorage.
+JAMES C. (CHRIS) BROWN has lived in Alaska since 2004, and has a 30+ year career in the telecommunications industry.
+Mr. Brown was born in Canada and grew up in the Southeastern US, where he received an electrical engineering degree from the University of South Florida and an MBA from Emory University in Atlanta, Georgia.
+Mr. Brown's professional career spans both domestic and international telecommunications, including senior management positions with Sprint, British Telecom and currently AT&T Alaska.
+Chris and Margaret, his wife of 32 years have one son, Matthew, who is a student at the University of Alaska - Anchorage.
 Chris's interests include amateur radio, photography, and music.
 He was appointed to the Commission in 2009.